Yay-SugaKookies/com150/README.md

 **PROGRAMS WITH THEIR FUNCTIONS:**

         circle: Finds the area of a circle after user inputs the radius.
+        squareArea: Finds the area of a square after the side length is inputed by the user.
+        triangleArea: Finds the area of a triangle after the base and height is inputed by the user.

         luck: Gives you 5 random numbers.
 The first number is red (because why not?)

         average: Finds the average of two numbers.

         greater: Compares numbers and then tells you if the numbers are equal/greater to eachother in a message box.
         largerNumber: Compares numbers and then tells you which one is greater.

         OddsEvens: Tells you if you passed (greater than oe equal to 80) or failed (less than 80) in a message box.